 Who we are

-Our mission is to assist homeschooling families in Latah County, Idaho and around the world provide a Classical Christian education for their children.
+Our mission is to help students in Latah County, Idaho and around the world receive a Classical Christian education.
 We achieve our mission by creating a personalized learning plan for each student, where we provide students with academic instruction in accord with the desires of their parents.
 Since God has given parents the primary responsibility and privilege of educating their children, we exist to support parents in this important religious and intellectual work.
-In accordance with classical educational thinking from Western Civilization, from Plato down to Charlotte Mason, LCCCM views holistic and individualized education as necessary for the formation of healthy and flourishing Christian citizens and persons.
+In accordance with the classical educational thinking of Western Civilization, from Plato down to Charlotte Mason, LCCCM views holistic and individualized education as necessary for the formation of healthy and flourishing Christian citizens and persons.
 Parents and students must be confessing Christians (holding to the Apostle’s Creed or an evangelical/fundamentalist Christian faith).

 The Educational Process